VacSIM: Learning Effective Strategies for COVID-19 Vaccine Distribution using Reinforcement Learning: Introduction

 \section{Introduction}

 Vaccines have played a crucial role in combating infectious diseases for hundreds of years\cite{greenwood_contribution_2014}.
-The successful eradication of smallpox, a transmittable disease where a majority of cases ended in deaths, happened due to the gradual and effective widespread use of vaccines. \cite{noauthor_smallpox_nodate} Avoidance of millions of deaths and side effects caused by diseases like polio, diptheria and tetanus because of vaccination efforts prove their impact and significance for global health.
-Despite this impact, if such a vital resource is not optimally distributed and allocated to the regions and communities where its need is the most, this can lead to huge repercussions that could aggravate the situation.
-All countries across the globe are eagerly waiting for the launch of an effective vaccine against \textit{SARS-CoV-2}.
-The Operation Warp Speed\cite{division_fact_2020} aims to deliver 300 million doses of a safe, effective vaccine for COVID-19 by January 2021; however, the pace of development continues to be punctuated by the safety concerns \cite{noauthor_astrazeneca_2020}.
-As potential candidates start getting ready to enter the market, there will be an urgent need for optimal distribution strategies that would mitigate the pandemic at the fastest rate possible \cite{white_proposed_2020} \cite{khamsi_if_2020}. \textit{Center for American Progress} estimated that 462 million doses of COVID-19 vaccine along with accompanying syringes, would be needed for the US alone to reach herd immunity \cite{spiro_comprehensive_nodate}.
+The successful eradication of smallpox, a transmittable disease responsible for causing huge casualties, happened due to the gradual and effective widespread use of vaccines\cite{noauthor_smallpox_nodate}.
+Avoidance of millions of deaths and side effects caused by diseases like polio and tetanus was because of vaccination efforts which prove their impact and significance for global health.
+Despite this impact, if such a vital resource is not optimally distributed and allocated to the regions and communities where its need is the most, this can lead to huge repercussions that could aggravate the situation and can increase the risk of escape variants in mixed and partially vaccinated communities \cite{rella_rates_2021}.
+All countries across the globe have eagerly waited for the launch of an effective vaccine against \textit{SARS-CoV-2}.
+In India, the vaccine allocation process started on a first-come-first-serve basis, from January 2021 with the launch of the CoWIN \footnote{https://www.cowin.gov.in/} portal by the Government of India.
+As potential candidates continue to introduce their products in the market, there is an urgent need for optimal distribution strategies that would mitigate the pandemic at the fastest rate possible\cite{white_proposed_2020}\cite{khamsi_if_2020}.
+At the current rate of vaccination estimated to be 2.2 million doses per day, India may only be able to cover 30\% of its population by end of this year, triggering concerns about a third wave hitting India, especially its rural parts, in the absence of herd immunity\footnote{https://api.covid19india.org/}.
 Here we summarize the key factors that will need to be considered for effective mitigation: